What’s next for interest rates in Ireland?

 What’s happened to interest rates over the last 12 months?

 Following 10 consecutive rate hikes that began in July 2022, the ECB lowered its record-high deposit rate by 25 basis points in June 2024.
-It was cut again in September, and currently stands at 3.50%.
+It was cut again in September, October and December.
+The main deposit rate currently stands at 3.00%.

 What is the average rate on new Irish mortgage agreements?

-According to figures from the Central Bank of Ireland, the average interest rate on new Irish mortgage agreements was 4.11% at the end of July, unchanged from the previous month.
+According to figures from the Central Bank of Ireland, the weighted average interest rate on new Irish mortgage agreements at the end of October 2024 was 4.03%, the lowest since May 2023.

 Are interest rates going up or down in Ireland?